 - A. Send the invoices to the Grant Manager by email.
 Include the Grant Agreement number and Grantee's name in the subject line. - B. Send invoices regularly, to keep getting paid.
-Grantee shall submit invoices no more frequently than monthly, in arrears, to the Grant Manager. - C. A request for payment shall consist of: - D. The Invoice (Attachment 5) on official letterhead and signed by the Authorized Signatory, or authorized designee on file with the Department (Exhibit A, Section 3), certifying the expenditures are for actual expenses for the tasks performed under this Grant Agreement. - E. Each cost category and task must correspond to a cost category and task identified in the Budget Detail Worksheet (Attachment 4). - F. Supporting documentation for reimbursement of funds. - G. Supporting documentation (e.g., timesheets, activity logs, cancelled checks) for matching funds does not need to be submitted to the Department but should be retained by Grantee in the event of an audit (Exhibit C, Section 5). - H. At any time, the Department may request hard copies of invoices, reports, supporting documentation, and evidence of progress.
+Grantee shall submit invoices no more frequently than monthly, in arrears, to the Grant Manager. - C. A request for payment shall consist of: - i.
+The Invoice (Attachment 5) on official letterhead and signed by the Authorized Signatory, or authorized designee on file with the Department (Exhibit A, Section 3), certifying the expenditures are for actual expenses for the tasks performed under this Grant Agreement. - Each cost category and task must correspond to a cost category and task identified in the Budget Detail Worksheet (Attachment 4). - iii.
+Supporting documentation for reimbursement of funds (e.g., timesheets, activity logs, subcontractor invoices, cancelled checks). - D. Submit a summary of matching funds spent on the project during the invoice period.
+Supporting documentation (e.g., timesheets, activity logs, invoices, cancelled checks) for matching funds does not need to be submitted to the Department but should be retained by Grantee in the event of an audit (Exhibit C, Section 5).

-A. If the Budget Act of the current year and/or any subsequent years covered under this Grant Agreement does not appropriate sufficient funds for the program, this Grant Agreement shall have no further force nor effect.
-In this event, the Department shall have no liability to pay any funds whatsoever to Grantee or to furnish any other considerations under this Grant Agreement, and Grantee shall not be obligated to perform any provisions of this Grant Agreement.
+E. At any time, the Department may request hard copies of invoices, reports, supporting documentation, and evidence of progress.

-B. If funding for any fiscal year is reduced or deleted by the Budget Act for purposes of this program, the Department shall have the option to either cancel this Grant Agreement with no liability occurring to the Department or offer an amendment to reflect the reduced amount.
+- A. If the Budget Act of the current year and/or any subsequent years covered under this Grant Agreement does not appropriate sufficient funds for the program, this Grant Agreement shall have no further force nor effect.
+In this event, the Department shall have no liability to pay any funds whatsoever to Grantee or to furnish any other considerations under this Grant Agreement, and Grantee shall not be obligated to perform any provisions of this Grant Agreement. - B. If funding for any fiscal year is reduced or deleted by the Budget Act for purposes of this program, the Department shall have the option to either cancel this Grant Agreement with no liability occurring to the Department or offer an amendment to reflect the reduced amount.